-At [], Eastern Time, on [], 20[], the distribution date, each UTC shareowner will receive [] shares of Carrier common stock for every share of UTC common stock held at the close of business on the record date, as described below.
+At 12:01 a.m., Eastern Time, on [ 1, 2020, the distribution date, each UTC shareowner will receive one share of Carrier common stock for every share of UTC common stock held at the close of business on the record date, as described below.
 UTC shareowners will receive cash in lieu of any fractional shares of Carrier common stock that they would have received after application of this ratio.
 Upon completion of the separation, each UTC shareowner as of the record date will continue to own shares of UTC and will receive a proportionate share of the outstanding common stock of Carrier to be distributed.
 You will not be required to make any payment, surrender or exchange your UTC common stock or take any other action to receive your shares of Carrier common stock in the distribution.
-The distribution as described in this information statement is subject to the satisfaction or waiver of certain conditions.
+The distribution as described elsewhere in this information statement is subject to the satisfaction or waiver of certain conditions.
 For a more detailed description of these conditions, see "-Conditions to the Distribution."
 We currently expect the Otis distribution to occur on or around the date of the Carrier distribution, unless otherwise determined by the UTC Board of Directors in its sole and absolute discretion, but subject to UTC's agreement to consummate each of the Carrier distribution and the Otis distribution as required pursuant to, and subject to the terms and conditions of, the Raytheon merger agreement.
-Though UTC has agreed pursuant to, and subject to the terms and conditions of the Raytheon merger agreement, that UTC will consummate the separation and each of the Carrier distribution and the Otis distribution will occur on or around the same date or that either distribution will occur at all.
+Though UTC has agreed pursuant to, and subject to the terms and conditions of the Raytheon merger agreement, that UTC will consummate the separation and each of the Carrier distribution and the Otis distribution, there can be no assurance that the Carrier distribution and the Otis distribution will occur on or around the same date or that either distribution will occur at all.